elixir-europe/BioHackathon-projects-2020/projects/20/README.md

-# *Project* 20 Support tools for efficient FAIRification of Data Resources in life sciences (29)
+# Project 20: Support tools for efficient FAIRification of Data Resources in life sciences (29)

 ## Abstract